Skip to main content

 Something’s stuck

 Sometimes, understanding the cause of your cat’s excessive drooling is as simple as looking in his mouth.
-An object stuck in the mouth or throat can cause irritation and make it difficult for your cat to swallow entirely.
-This can be a piece of grass, a bit of a stick, or just about any other object.
+An object stuck in the mouth or throat can irritate and make it difficult for your cat to swallow entirely.
+This can be a blade of grass, a bit of a stick, a stuck hairball, or just about any other object.
 As a result, your cat will naturally start to drool, and you might notice him trying to gag or actively licking his lips.

 Stress